meteor/meteor/README.md

 We're getting started building a Meteor Guide.
 Like the [Rails Guide](http://guides.rubyonrails.org/), but for Meteor.

+We're going to do this totally out in the open, and we can't do it without the community.

 - Current status: Initial planning and community feedback.

 ### Action items for community